 Your individually designed piece can be as detailed or as minimalist as you like.
 It can be any shape, size and colour.
 And it can be styled to suit, with materials to complement or contrast as needed.

-That’s the beauty of built-in furniture, says Oswald’s interior designer, Danielle Ellery.
+That’s the beauty of built-in furniture, says Oswald’s inhouse interior designer.
 It can be whatever you want it to be because it’s been purpose-designed to suit both your décor and the space available.

 Built-in furniture made to measure

-“Built-in, or integrated furniture can help ensure consistency of style, tying in with other cabinetry or furniture in your home,” Danielle says.
+“Built-in, or integrated furniture can help ensure consistency of style, tying in with other cabinetry or furniture in your home,” our interior designer says.
 “It’s a great way to use space that might be tricky to find furniture for, especially if you’re after a piece that really looks as if it belongs.
 You’re not at the mercy of what you can find in the furniture stores.

 “By asking your cabinetmaker to create an integrated piece for you, you can be sure you’re not only making the best use of space, but you’re balancing the practical aspects, such as storage, with the design aesthetic.
 It’s a great opportunity to think about what you want the furniture to do, as well as how you want it to look.